paidy/dsf-interview/README.md

 This repository contains take-home exercises for multiple positions so make sure to pick the correct briefing.
 You'll find the relevant briefing and accompanying materials in the labelled directories below:

-* [Data Engineering Exercise](dse/) - For Data Engineering and Data Science Engineering positions
+* [Data Engineering Exercise (Consumers)](dse-consumers/) - For Data Engineering and Data Science Engineering positions with focus on Scala/Spark data pipelines.
 * [DevOps Exercise](devops/) - For DevOps positions